Explore Naples

 Naples Travel Guide

-Sheltering on the Bay of Naples and dominated by the slopes of Mount Vesuvius, Naples is naturally imbued with the best of nature's bounty.
-The city is somewhat schizophrenic in its juxtaposition of superb museums, Renaissance and Baroque churches alongside crumbling tenement blocks and squalor.
-Noisy markets sell a collection of items from high-quality food produce to fake designer goods.
+Italy's third-largest city thrives on the chaos that prevails amid its busy streets.
+This is the place where pizza was invented, and its restaurants continue to serve some of Italy's finest cuisine.<br /><br /> Sheltered by the Bay of Naples and dominated by the slopes of Mount Vesuvius, Naples is imbued with the best of nature's bounty.
+The city is somewhat schizophrenic in its juxtaposition of superb museums and Renaissance and Baroque churches alongside crumbling tenement blocks and squalor.
+Noisy markets sell a collection of items, from high-quality fresh produce to fake designer goods.
 Roads are characteristically hectic with gung-ho moped drivers weaving wildly through the streets and frustrating traffic jams clogging the city's arteries.
-Despite its less refined elements, Naples is a fascinating destination and a great base from which to explore the Amalfi Coast, Pompeii and Herculaneum.
+Despite these less refined elements, Naples is a fascinating destination and a great base from which to explore popular attractions like the Amalfi Coast, Pompeii and Herculaneum.<br /><br /> The city's transport hub is located around the immense Piazza Garibaldi, on the east side of Naples.
+The area's growing African population has imbued the streets with the flavours of its immigrants.
+Southwest from here is the Piazza Bovio, and branching to the left of it, the Piazza Municipio and nearby Piazza del Plebiscito.
+On the watery edges are the Molo Beverollo and the Stazione Marittima, the point of departure for ferries.
+From the reaches of Spaccanapoli one can explore the historic part of Naples with its numerous palaces and churches.<br /><br />

 Museo Archeologico Nazionale